The Office of Disability Services

 Students who receive scholarships and financial aid can apply these benefits to the cost of studying abroad.
 Students can also apply for a limited number of education abroad scholarships offered through OIED.

 Additionally, Appalachian students can participate in international research, student teaching practicums abroad, international service learning, and international internships and independent study.
-The Honors College, in collaboration with OIED, has created several opportunities for students to participate in clinical observations or other professional experiences at partners institutions abroad.
+The Honors College, in collaboration with OIED, has created several opportunities for students to participate in clinical observations or other professional experiences at partner institutions abroad.

-International Research And Development
+International Research and Development

 OIED strengthens the internationalization of Appalachian through world-class contributions to education, research, and development across the globe.
 OIED designs and implements international technical assistance and training projects and contributes to both the theory and the practice of international development.
 Through its development and participant training projects, research, and outreach activities, OIED works to enhance the capacity of developing nations to meet critical challenges.
 OIED works to bridge the gap between the theory and practice of international development by offering research, service, and learning opportunities abroad to Appalachian faculty, staff, and students.